Local organization provides adaptive sports opportunities for children with physical disabilities

 A chance to play.
 Most families won’t think twice about the phrase.
 Youth sports is a multi-billion dollar industry, thus most children are provided with ample opportunities to play.
 Of course, there are still barriers to entry, but what if you’re child had no access to sports at all?
 Without adaptive sports, that would be the reality for children who have physical disabilities that prevent them from participating in able-bodied sports.

-Adaptive Sports Ohio provides those adaptive sport opportunities for children and adults with physical disabilities through community-based and interscholastic sports programs, and are now excited to expand those offerings to the Cleveland area.
+Adaptive Sports Ohio provides those adaptive sport opportunities for children and adults with physical disabilities through community-based and interscholastic sports programs.

 Inclusion in school athletics is important for students with disabilities, thus Adaptive Sports Ohio has launched school-based wheelchair basketball programs in six Ohio school districts with plans to scale the program, adding new programs each year.
 ASO also assists schools with integrating wheelchair track athletes into their high school and middle school track programs by providing adaptive track training for athletes and coaches across the state and by providing racing chairs for students.
 The goal is to soon bring these interscholastic programs to schools in Cuyahoga County.